hjdhjd/homebridge-unifi-protect/docs/HomeKitSecureVideo.md

   * To protect the performance and integrity of those Apple home-based devices it uses for processing video, there are specific requirements for video.

   * HKSV takes a very specific video stream and analyzes it.
 It typically requests the preceding four seconds of video before a motion event, followed by whatever video the camera continues to see.
 Think of it as a timeshifted DVR - it wants to watch the past four seconds and then continue watching until it asks to stop.
-  * That stream is analyzed based on what HKSV is looking for (people, animals, etc.), and continues to capture video until HKSV feels it's got nothing *interesting* left in the video.
+  * That stream is analyzed based on what HKSV is looking for (people, animals, etc.) and continues to capture video until HKSV feels it's got nothing *interesting* left in the video.
 So, someone walking past the camera, for instance, may trigger a recording of 20-30 seconds, but a group of people moving around in front of the camera may generate a much longer recorded clip.
   * That recorded video event is then sent to iCloud and the alert notifications are sent to your iPhone, etc. based on whatever your notification settings.

 The Home hub devices are doing object recognition, in essence.
 Given their realtime performance requirements and the need to scale, Apple has imposed very specific and rigid requirements on the incoming video stream in order to get things working with a good Apple-y user experience.
 That allows your Apple TV to be able to analyze a motion video event while displaying that shiny 4K HDR video on your fancy television without stuttering.
 Why do I use that example?
 Because I made my Apple TV stutter constantly while developing and testing HKSV support for `homebridge-unifi-protect`.
 The reason we need to transcode video at the moment, unfortunately, is because Home hubs are so very particular about what they receive when it comes to those video clips - anything above a bitrate of 2000kbps and you quickly degrade Home hub performance.
 Anything that's not exactly the amount of timeshifted buffer (four seconds!) it's looking for, and suddenly timestamps are wrong within the Home app UI when you review a recorded event.